 Amos M. Whitney, Partner

-Amos Whitney received his Bachelor's Degree in Journalism from the University of Maryland, College Park in 2005 and his Juris Doctor from the University of Maryland, School of Law in May 2009.
+Amos M. Whitney received his Bachelor’s Degree in Journalism from the University of Maryland, College Park and his Juris Doctor from the University of Maryland, School of Law in May 2009.

-After graduating from law school, Mr. Whitney served as a judicial law clerk to the Honorable Diane O. Leasure, former Administrative Judge for the Circuit Court for Howard County from August 2009 - September 2010.
-He was admitted to the Maryland bar in December 2009, Mr. Whitney then joined Weinberg & Schwartz, L.L.C., as an associate in September 2010.
-In 2015, Mr. Whitney was promoted to the position of Senior Counsel.
+After graduating from law school, Amos served as a judicial law clerk to the Honorable Diane O. Leasure, former Administrative Judge for the Circuit Court for Howard County from August 2009 – September 2010.
+He was admitted to the Maryland bar in December 2009, Amos then joined Weinberg & Schwartz, L.L.C., as an associate in September 2010.
+In 2018, Amos was made a Partner.

-Mr. Whitney is a former President of the Honorable James MacGill American Inns of Court, and actively participates in the Young Lawyer and Family Law Sections of the Howard County Bar Association.
-Mr. Whitney is trained as a Best Interest Attorney, representing children in high conflict family matters.
+Amos is a former President of the Honorable James MacGill American Inns of Court, and actively participates in the Family Law Section of the Howard County Bar Association.

 - Maryland State Bar Association